letsencrypt/cp-cps/CPS.md

 ### 4.4.2 Publication of the certificate by the CA

-All root and intermediate certificates are made available publicly via the Certificate Repository.
+For root and intermediate certificates, see Section 2.2 of this document.

 All end-entity certificates are made available to Subscribers via the ACME protocol.